-I have been with my husband for twenty seven years.
+I have been with my husband for twenty eight years.
 I am his 'second wife' as, even now, he tells people.
 He was married to the 'first wife' for a little over four years.
 He gets berated by many for referring to me as his 'second wife'.
 I doubt that it will stop him – after all it's a fact – I am!
 Joe deals in facts and cannot understand the point of fiction.
 He sees nothing wrong with saying something if it is a fact – no matter if it upsets or hurts someone.
 He doesn't mean to upset someone but it seems to just happen and he often can't control it.

-Of course this is usual – Joe is autistic, clinically diagnosed just eight years ago with Asperger's Syndrome.
+Of course this is usual – Joe is autistic, clinically diagnosed just nine years ago with Asperger's Syndrome.
 I was, at that time, studying for a Post Graduate Certificate in Asperger's Syndrome, run by Sheffield Hallam University and the National Autistic Society.
 It was the second week of the course and a particular lecture on sensory issues, set off a light bulb in my head. 'takes his shoes and socks off, and often his trousers, as soon as he gets home' - yes; 'wears clothing inappropriate for the weather' – short sleeves all year round; sensitive to certain colours – thinks I wear red all the time although I now have only two red items in my wardrobe; 'fussy about the feel of clothes, bed linen, cushions etc' – yes; 'dislikes being touched lightly but enjoys hard touch or scratching' – yes.
 The list went on and I kept saying 'that's Joe'.
 Coupled with the tempers, often pedantic and repetitive speech, constantly moving things to make them symmetrical, obsessively cleaning the kitchen and bathroom after use, and a major dislike of any family occasions which require a party; my feeling was ' oh my goodness, my husband has Asperger's and no-one has ever realised.
 Two years later, and we had arranged for the diagnosis process.

 I was a little ashamed.
 I had been teaching children with Asperger's for six years prior to this revelation, had read a lot about it, but had not put the two together.
 I suppose looking back, I had flashes of 'maybe' especially with moving objects around and his dislike of social functions – also his talking constantly about his favourite subjects to anyone he met.
 He often asks people he has met to describe him in three words – I always used one word – 'Unique', or I called them his 'Joeisms'.